delamonpansie/silencer/README.md

           - \[($ip)\]

   - file_name: /var/log/auth.log
+    duration: 360h # use 360h block duration for matches in this file
     rule:
       # block whoever tries to guess valid usernames
       - name: sshd
+        duration: 720h # this specific rule will result in 720h block
         re:
           # we're matching generic auth.log here, so we need to pick lines coming from sshd first.
           # note, that we also dropping matched prefix, because we use capture group to match tail of the line.
 Contents of this capture group will be used as next line buffer.